 If you’ve expressed your concerns and they’ve gone unanswered, and if you’re reasonably certain your spouse is indeed involved in an emotional or physical affair, stop doing what hasn’t worked.
 Start doing something different.
 Something real.

 This is a tough issue that will require more help and more commitment than a reading a blog.
 It will require you to consider this problem analytically and thoughtfully from all angles, and then make an actionable plan that is tailored to your situation.
 This plan must be a detailed one, and it must prepare you for how you will respond to your spouse’s behavior in a practical and purposeful way.
+My Marriage SOS™ Online Crash Courses, including my program to overcome infidelity, can help you do that.

 Your ultimate goal: